 This week is National Library Week, and I didn’t want to let it pass without writing a post devoted to one of my favorite pastimes: Reading.
+Hence, I present to you 25 ways to encourage literacy.

 With twelve children, as you might imagine, we have a wide spectrum of personalities and interests.
 Some of our kids love to read and will devour anything they can get their hands on: books, magazines, junk mail, food labels — even surprise birthday party plans that Mom thoughtlessly leaves open on her computer.